AntonC9018/Hopper_University_Paper/paper.md

 Lua is a really simplistic language: there is no concept of types, modules or classes.
 Dynamic method dispatch, however, can be simulated via metatables (prototypical inheritance).
-There also are no arrays: both arrays and dictionaries are represented via so-called tables.
+There also are no arrays: both arrays and dictionaries are represented via so-called tables (key-value pairs).
+Also, indexing starts from 1 (what kind of joke is this??).

 The biggest problem with Lua is its lack of types and, consequently, its lack of static analysis.
 One has to deal with simplest annoying bugs, like a misspelt variable name, on a regular basis.